Jackstraw Inference for AJIVE Data Integration: TCGA Breast Cancer Data

-Based on this AJIVE outcome, we implement the jackstraw method to identify the statistically significant genes and CNRs for each joint mode of variation.
-This enables us to focus on a smaller (and hence more biologically interpretable) set of significant variables and to remove the unimportant variables to the variation of interests.
-Table \ref{t11} shows the number of jackstraw significant genes and CNRs for each joint component (using the approximate algorithm).
-For joint component 1, the strong differences between Basal-like subtype and non-Basal in Figures \ref{cns} and \ref{barbar} appear in Table \ref{t11} as a large number of significant genes.
-However, the differences between numbers of significant features within the non-Basal subtypes are smaller in Figures \ref{cns} and \ref{barbar} which is consistent with fewer jackstraw significant genes in joint components 2 and 3.
+While AJIVE analysis indicates distinct joint spaces, we implement the jackstraw method to focus on the driving set of significant features for each joint component.
+The column App-1 in Table \ref{number} shows the number of jackstraw significant genes and CNRs for each joint component, using the approximate algorithm.
+For joint component 1, the strong differences between Basal-like subtype and non-Basals in Figures \ref{cns} and \ref{barbar} appear in column App-1 in Table \ref{number} as a large number of significant genes.
+This may be surprising to statisticians who have approached gene selection via sparsity methods, which has a goal of very few significant genes.
+However, it clearly underlines the biological complexity of this cancer.
+The differences within the non-Basal subtypes are weaker, which reflects itself in a smaller number of significant genes.